How does Braman control mice?

 The key to successful mice control is to make certain that enough controls are used and placed within the area of their habitat.
 Mice are curious creatures and Braman will use that natural curiosity to our advantage in the deployment of traps.
 Braman uses a variety of traps — snap traps, multiple catch traps and glue traps.
 In fact, multiple catch traps are frequently called curiosity traps.
 In commercial settings trapping is an absolute necessity, but in residential settings many homeowners opt for using baits and tracking powders because required follow-up visits to check and reset traps add appreciably to the cost of service.

-There are a number of rodenticide baits available for mice control.
+There are a number of rodenticide baits available for mouse control.
 Baits are made by combining highly palatable food grade grains and oils with rodenticide.
 The mouse eats the bait (often times a single feeding is all that is necessary) and perishes.
 It is important that baits are placed in tamper-resistant containers and in hard to reach places for the protection of children and pets.
 In addition, many baits contain a strong bittering agent to render them unpalatable to humans and pets, but not mice.

 Because mice can enter through a space about the size of a dime, exclusionary techniques as part of a Braman mice control program are also employed to help prevent future problems.
 If you think you have an infestation of mice, contact Braman immediately.

 The mouse most commonly encountered indoors in New England is the house mouse.
 House mice are nocturnal, omnivorous and very curious little rodents, weighing only about an ounce and ranging from 2-3 ½ inches long.
 Their small size lets them get inside your home through holes or gaps smaller than a dime.